btholath/deep-learning-with-pytorch/README.md

 Sensitivity measures how well the spam detection model identifies actual spam messages.
 It is specifically calculated by dividing the number or spam messages correctly identified by the model *true positives) by the total number of atual spam messages, which includes both true positives and false negatives.

+# Data Segmentation in Model Development
+Understanding of the critical distinctions and purposes behind dividing data into training, validation, and test sets in artificial intelligence model development.
+You'll test your knowledge on why it’s essential to separate these datasets to prevent overfitting, ensure unbiased evaluation, and maintain the integrity of the model tuning process.
+This quiz will help solidify your grasp of how structured data management contributes to building robust, generalizable AI models.

+What is the purpose of dividing data into training, validation and test sets in model development?
+To ensure that the model is trained, validated and tested on different segments of data to avoid overfitting and to evaluate the moel's performance on unseen data.
+The training set is used to fir the model, the valiation set is used to fine-tune the model parameters and select the best model architecture, and the test set is used to provide an unbiased evaluation of a final model fit on the training dataset.

+Why is it important to keep the validation data separate from the training data?
+To prevent data leakaga and ensure that the model tuning is based on unbiase data, which helps in genuinely evaluating the model's ability to generalize
+Keeoing the validation data separate prevents the model from seeing this data during training, thereby providing a reliale way to check for overfitting and to tune the model's hyperparameters without bias.

+What is the role of test data in model evaluation?
+To assess the model's final performance on completely unseen data, providing an unbiased evaluation of its generalization ability.
+Test data is used after the model has been trained and validated to measure how well it can perform on new, unseen data, reflecting its potential real-world performance.